Coalitions in Routing Games: A Worst-Case Perspective: Introduction

-However, there is a growing number of networking scenarios where, while there is competition among self-optimizing agents, there is also a possibility for these agents to communicate, negotiate and {\em reach a binding agreement}.
+However, there is a growing number of networking scenarios where, while there is competition among self-optimizing agents, there is also a possibility for these agents to communicate, negotiate and {\em reach a binding agreement} (see, e.g., \cite{YaicheMR00, Han:2009, Gibbens:2008, LXWG2011, SaadHDHB09, AntoniouKJPS09, Tembine:2012, Singh:2012, Saad_coalitionalgame}).
 Indeed, in many scenarios, the competition is among business organizations, which can, and often do, reach agreements (e.g., SLAs) on the way that they provide, consume or share the network resources.
-The proper framework for analyzing such settings is that of {\em Cooperative Game Theory} \cite{Myerson}.
+The proper framework for analyzing such settings is that of {\em Cooperative Game Theory} \cite{Saad_coalitionalgame, Myerson}.
 Such a paradigm transfer, from non-cooperative to cooperative games, calls to revisit fundamental concepts.
-Indeed, the operating point of the network is not an equilibrium of a non-cooperative game anymore, but rather a solution concept of a cooperative game.
+Indeed, the operating point of the network is not an equilibrium of a non-cooperative game anymore, but rather a solution of a cooperative game.
 Accordingly, the performance degradation of such systems should be considered at new operating points.
-Such an operating point has been proposed in \cite{BO12}, which considered the adoption of the Nash Bargaining Scheme (NBS) \cite{JNashNBS} as a way of reducing the potentially high inefficiency of the Nash Equilibrium.
-Nevertheless, the NBS only contemplates two scenarios, namely the ``grand coalition'' (i.e., an agreement reached by all agents) and the {\em disagreement point}, i.e., the outcome of the fully non-cooperative scenario.
-Thus, while bargaining between entities is encouraged at the NBS, it might be advantageous for a group to deviate from the proposed strategy and form {\em subcoalitions}.
+In the realm of routing games, such an operating point has been proposed in \cite{BO12}, which considered the adoption of the Nash Bargaining Scheme (NBS) \cite{JNashNBS} as a way of reducing the potentially high inefficiency of the Nash Equilibrium.\footnote{The NBS has been considered in other networking scenarios, e.g., \cite{YaicheMR00}.
+However, to the best of our knowledge, \cite{BO12} is the first to consider the NBS in the context of routing games.} Nevertheless, the NBS only contemplates two scenarios, namely the ``grand coalition'' (i.e., an agreement reached by all agents) and the {\em disagreement point}, i.e., the outcome of the fully non-cooperative scenario.
+Thus, while bargaining between entities is encouraged at the NBS, it might be advantageous for groups to deviate from the agreed strategy and form {\em subcoalitions}.
+Such deviations are to be avoided, since it returns the network to its inefficient non-cooperative scenario.
+Accordingly, we focus on routing strategies for which deviations of subcoalitions do not occur when agents behave in a rational manner.
+A design guideline would be to have a mediator, e.g., a network administrator, propose to all agents in the network only to route their flow according to such stable operating points.
+More importantly, this gives a credible guarantee to all agents that the agreed upon solution will be implemented.
+To represent the set of stable operating points, we focus on the {\em core}\cite{Myerson} of our game.
+Since the core might include several solutions, we further consider a specific solution in the core with min-max fairness properties, which is a variant of the {\em nucleolus} \cite{Schmeidler_Nuc}.